Blackburn Botha: Operational history

-On 12 December 1939, the RAF received its first Botha, which was delivered to No. 5 Maintenance Unit at RAF Kemble, Gloucestershire.
-Service testing of the Botha was marred by a series of accidents, although no common cause was ever disclosed according to the aviation author Aubrey Joseph Jackson, nor did he consider the loss rate to be excessive for the era.
+The RAF's first Botha was delivered to No. 5 Maintenance Unit at RAF Kemble, Gloucestershire on 12 December 1939.
+Service testing of the Botha was marred by a series of accidents, although no common cause was ever discovered according to the aviation author Aubrey Joseph Jackson; nor did he consider the loss rate to be excessive for the era.
 However, the aircraft was commonly considered to be somewhat underpowered.

-According to aviation author Roger Haywood, concerns were raised regarding its poor lateral stability, while the crew's view to the side or rearward was virtually nonexistent owing to the positioning of the aircraft's engines, the poor view making the aircraft "useless as a GR [General Reconnaissance] aircraft".
+According to aviation author Roger Haywood, concerns were raised regarding its poor lateral stability, while the crew's view to the side or rearward was virtually non-existent owing to the positioning of the engines, the poor view making the aircraft "useless as a GR [General Reconnaissance] aircraft".
 Although the Botha passed torpedo and mine-dropping tests, the aircraft's poor general performance resulted in the decision in April 1940 to issue the Botha only to four general reconnaissance squadrons equipped with the Avro Anson, rather than the torpedo bomber squadrons previously planned.

-During June 1940, the Botha entered squadron service with No. 608 Squadron.
-Two months later, it started conducting convoy escort duties, although No. 608 Squadron would be the only squadron to conduct operational deployments with the type.
-While flying these patrols, the typical bomb load carried was three 100 lb anti-submarine bombs along with two 250 lb general-purpose bombs.
+During June 1940, the Botha entered squadron service with No. 608 Squadron and began conducting convoy escort duties two months later.
+This was the only squadron to fly the type operationally.
+While flying these patrols, the typical bomb load carried was three 100 lb anti-submarine bombs plus two 250 lb general-purpose bombs.
 According to Jackson, operational need for aircraft such as the Botha had greatly diminished following the Fall of France that year.

 Efforts aimed at addressing some of the aircraft's shortcomings led to both the airframe and engines being subject to further development work.
 However, the Air Staff decided to withdraw the Botha from frontline service and transfer the surviving aircraft to secondary duties.
-Accordingly, numerous training units received the type; at one point in 1941, the one unit had over a hundred Bothas amongst its inventory.
-However, the combination of inexperienced pilots and its unfavourable flight characteristics resulted in further casualties being incurred.
-Some Bothas were converted to target tugs, such aircraft were redesignated as TT Mk.I.
-In August 1943, the type was officially declared to be obsolete, with many aircraft being broken up either onsite or after their return to Blackburn.
+Accordingly, numerous training units received the type; at one point in 1941, one unit had over a hundred Bothas on its inventory.
+However, the combination of inexperienced pilots and its unfavourable flight characteristics resulted in further casualties.
+Some Bothas were converted to target tugs, these aircraft being redesignated as TT Mk.I.
+In August 1943, the type was officially declared obsolete, with many aircraft being broken up either on site or after their return to Blackburn.
 During September 1944, the Botha was fully retired from RAF service.